 It's an Alien game, not an Aliens game

 The key's in the name.
 Creative Assembly claim to have ignored every development in the franchise that followed Ridley Scott's movie.
 That means no pulse rifles, no jarheads, no queens, Praetorians, predaliens, and so on.
-It's an Alien game, and as such it's in competition pretty much exclusively with the (surprisingly excellent)
+It's an Alien game, and as such it's in competition pretty much exclusively with the (surprisingly excellent) Spectrum RPG from 1984.

 You play as Ellen Ripley's daughter, Amanda, fifteen years after her mother blew up the Nostromo and vanished.
 In Aliens, Ripley wakes up from cryosleep to find that 57 years have passed and Amanda has died of old age; Isolation posits that her daughter spent at least some of that time being chased around a space station by a xenomorph of her own.
 Creative Assembly have tapped veteran comic book writer Dan Abnett for the story, who you may know from the Warhammer 40,000 novels or his work for Marvel.